vinchiqqq-byte/vinchiqqq-SS/README.md

 # vinchiqqq-SS
 A roblox backdoor executor✅️
 -
-This script scans the game for a remote called "infected" in the game.
+This script scans the game for a remote called "G7M2X9B4P8QF1LD" in the game.
+Created by an infect script.

 ⚠️DISCLAIMER⚠️
 -